-Mel has a solo art exhibition in Lincoln starting on 7 Sep at the Gallery At St Martin’s, Lincoln with lots of new original artwork.
-Entry is FREE and there is no need to book but please be aware that the usual Covid-19 safety rules will apply so don’t forget your mask.
-The art will be on sale of course and the gallery is happy to take card or cash sales.
-Click on the picture to find the link for more information
+Mel had a solo art exhibition in Lincoln starting on 7 Sep at the Gallery At St Martin’s, Lincoln with lots of new original artwork.
+Entry was FREE.
+The art was on sale of course and the gallery is happy to take card or cash sales.
+If you would like to know what Mel has planned next click on the picture to find the link for more information.

-That’s about all for now but please don’t forget to make a note in your diary for the #LincsArtCraftHour on Monday 7 Sep from 12.00pm.
+That’s about all for now but please don’t forget to make a note in your diary for the #LincsArtCraftHour on Mondays from 12.00pm.
 Tell your friends too

 Stay safe everyone

 LincsConnect has been busy on your behalf and things are set to get even busier.
 Click on the picture to see what’s been happening… Help me help you in Lincolnshire and beyond